janghw33/fundamental_c/README.md

 ## Structure
 - **Shell Folder** :
-  Contains projects related to the Linux environment, file system management, etc.
+  Contains projects related to the Linux environment, file system management.
 - **C private Folder** :
   Inside this folder, there are projects that range from basic to implementing important C library functions and complex algorithm implementations.
 - **C rush** :